BetterNowOrg/developers.betternow.org/source/includes/webhooks.md

 (failure_count^4 + 3) seconds.
 This means that delivery will be retried 4
 seconds after the first failure, 19 seconds after the second, 84 seconds after the third, 259 seconds after the fourth, and so on.
-When the retry interval hits one day the system will attempt sending once daily until it succeeds.
+When the retry interval hits one day the system will attempt sending once daily until 45 days after the notification was created.

 ## Responding to a webhook request